enqi-dev/OOP-Game-Development-Project/README.md

 ## My contributions include the following:
 ### Popupscene, Pausescene, SettingScene, implemented stack in
 ### Scenemanager.
 Added dimming mechanic and progress bar.

+(The code uploaded is only part of the project.)